 Setting up e-commerce sites is easy.
 There are e-commerce solutions that can create a ready-made store for you in minutes.
 However, running an e-commerce business is a totally different ball game.
+How do you drive traffic to ecommerce sites?
 Driving traffic and generating revenue in the face of fierce competition is difficult.
 But, businesses that avoid these basic missteps can succeed in building a profitable online business.

 This includes almost everything that you can do to turn customers away.
 This is especially addressed to website design and usability.
 E-commerce sites must be attractive, easy to use and in today’s market, mobile friendly.
 A long and complex payment process can also result in customers leaving empty-handed.
 Even though they were on the cusp of completing a purchase.
 Add low-quality images and poor product descriptions to the mix and you have put together a potent combination that will definitely prevent e-commerce sites from taking off.